berraktaskinsu/shopping-pwa/packages/shopping-app/README.md

 Then, create the folder `.vscode` in the root of your project.
 Now, save your workspace as `.vscode/myproject.code-workspace`.

 Create the folder `packages` at the root of your project.
-We will store both our server code and app code in this directory, so create the folders `packages/myproject-app` and `myproject-server`.
+We will store both our server-side code and client-side code in this directory, so create the folders `packages/myproject-app` and `myproject-server`.

+We will then create the two other `.vscode` folders `packages/myproject.app/.vscode` and `packages/myproject.server/.vscode` and add a `settings.json` file in each.
+Later on, we will use these files to define project-specific settings.

 Let us publish our new project to github.
 This also initializes our git repository.